kerwin612/PortableRunner/README.md

 # PortableDesktop

-**Mount portable directory as consistent user directory.*111111,xi-xiao*
+**Mount portable directory as consistent user directory.**
+**Because directory mapping needs to be created, it needs to be run by an administrator.**

 ## PortableDesktopCli